 While these cases don’t have quite the overwhelming factor that Tier 1 PC cases have, they are definitely still incredible options, and they’re much more affordable as well.

 So, if you’re looking for a really high-end computer case for your gaming PC and you don’t want to pay $300+ for one of the monsters listed above, then these Tier 2 cases will fit your needs.

-The computer towers listed below are ideal for mid-to-large sized budgets and will give you plenty of options to choose between.
+The computer tower cases listed below are ideal for mid-to-large sized budgets and will give you plenty of options to choose between.

 Ultimately, though, if you’re willing to spend over $100 on a case, you can expect good quality.
-And, since choosing a case is largely based off of personal preference, if you prefer the style of a Tier 3 case to a Tier 2 case, then by all means jump on it.
+And, since choosing a PC tower is largely based off of personal preference, if you prefer the style of a Tier 3 case to a Tier 2 case, then, by all means, jump on it.

 Because, in the end, even these computer cases will be more than enough for the majority of builders.